aimtiaz11/customer-api-raml/README.md

         }
 ```

-> Note: The JSON schemas and samples responses before the above setup can be done.
+> Note: The JSON schemas and samples responses need to be created as first step before the above API setups can be added.

 Therefore, by associating the API methods with the resource types, we make this easily scalable to other resources.